 COOLSCULPTING AT HOME CAN BE DANGEROUS

 Ice packs don’t have the capability of freezing fat, but they’re quite capable of freezing skin.
 DIY CoolSculpting won’t just be ineffective; it has a decent likelihood of causing significant harm.
 If an ice pack is brought to extreme temperatures and placed against the skin in an attempt to freeze underlying fat, permanent harm to the tissue can occur in a matter of minutes.
 CoolSculpting avoids these issues by maintaining a safe temperature range.
-A CoolSculpting device has built in safeguards and a carefully calibrated temperature gauge, which shuts off the machine if the temperatures should ever leave the ideal range.
-What’s more, CoolSculpting providers use a proprietary gel pad insulates the surface of the skin from extreme temperatures, further protecting the skin.
+A CoolSculpting device has built-in safeguards and a carefully calibrated temperature gauge, which shuts off the machine if the temperatures should ever leave the ideal range.
+What’s more, CoolSculpting providers use a proprietary gel pad that insulates the surface of the skin from extreme temperatures, further protecting the skin.

 The central conundrum of DIY CoolSculpting is this: without the necessary suction to pin fat to the skin’s surface, and without a controlled source of cooling that is designed to maintain a safe temperature for long enough to freeze fat, any DIY attempt is guaranteed to cause significant tissue damage long before any fat cells rupture and die.

 Terrible self-inflicted injuries from home attempts to replicate CoolSculpting have already begun to appear in hospital emergency rooms.
-The Journal of Wound Care published a case study that featured awful wounds inflicted by shortsighted DIY CoolSculpting.¹ The study contain multiple disturbing images of these injuries.
-The patient at the center of the study chose to follow dangerous DIY CoolSculpting instructions they found online instead of seeking out the advice of a fat freezing professional and paid the price.
-The Journal of Wound Care study anticipated that many like injuries would follow from future DIY CoolSculpting attempts, and noted that any DIY CoolSculpting should be avoided.
+The Journal of Wound Care published a case study that featured awful wounds inflicted by shortsighted DIY CoolSculpting.¹ The study contains multiple disturbing images of these injuries.
+The patient at the center of the study chose to follow dangerous DIY CoolSculpting instructions they found online instead of seeking out the advice of a fat freezing professional and paying the price.
+The Journal of Wound Care study anticipated that many injuries would follow from future DIY CoolSculpting attempts, and noted that any DIY CoolSculpting should be avoided.

 FREEZE YOUR FAT, NOT YOUR SKIN

-While DIY CoolSculpting might seem to be a budget-conscious home solution, the dangers and injuries that can follow such attempts have shown that it’s best to trust in the professional fat-freezing technicians.
+While DIY CoolSculpting might seem to be a budget-conscious home solution, the dangers and injuries that can follow such attempts have shown that it’s best to trust in professional fat-freezing technicians.
 To ensure a safe and productive fat-freezing experience, reach out to ADVANCED BODY SCULPTING OF NEW ENGLAND to receive the most reliable CoolSculpting care in Fall River, MA.
 You can reach out online or by calling (877) 577-5476.